Emmanuel-Melon/Emmanuel-Melon/README.md

 <h1 align="center">Hi from Eman!</h1>
 <p align="center">
   I'm a Software Developer from South Sudan 🇸🇸.
-Currently building [BitiHQ](https://twitter.com/bitihq). <br />Previously worked at <a href="https://freelyformd.com/">FreelyFormd</a> as the main contributor to the <a href="https://medx.international/labxpert">LabXpert</a> project.
+Currently building <a href="https://twitter.com/bitihq">BitiHQ</a> <br />Previously worked at <a href="https://freelyformd.com/">FreelyFormd</a> as the main contributor to the <a href="https://medx.international/labxpert">LabXpert</a> project.
 </p>
 I've a huge passion for Open Source projects and that's what I'm mainly here for.
 <p align="center">